-The University of Guelph starts confirming student enrollments electronically the week before the start of each study period.
+The University of Guelph starts confirming student enrollments electronically the week before the start of each semester.
 If the status on your OSAP account shows 'Confirmation of Enrollment', that means that OSAP is waiting for the University to confirm your enrollment for the next installment of your OSAP funding.
 You must be registered in your courses before the University can confirm your enrollment.

 What is a Confirmation of Interest-Free Status (CIFS) Form?

 If you are not receiving OSAP, but are a full-time student for the current study period and have previous OSAP loans, you must submit a request to maintain interest-free status.
 You must request interest-free status for each semester you are in school full time but not receiving OSAP, including co-op terms.

 While you are in school, you are not required to make part-time loan payments but interest will accumulate on your loan.
 If the National Student Loans Service Centre (NSLSC) is not advised that you are continuing your studies, you will be asked to start repayment of your loans.
 To ensure that you remain payment free while you continue your studies, please submit a Schedule 2 form.
 The form is available online, or may be picked up at the Student Financial Services office.
 Note: If you are taking full-time OSAP, but have previous part-time loans, it is important to submit your Schedule 2 to keep your part-time loans payment free.

 Where do I submit the Confirmation of Interest-Free Status (CIFS) or Schedule 2 Form?